g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 To the left of each record in the table there are two/three tools:
  * checkbox to select the records/feature
- * the 'Form view' icon to open the feature attributes form
+ * the ‘Form view‘ icon to open the feature attributes form
- * in the case of a layer editable by the user, the attributes table will show, for each record, an editing icon to allow direct modification of the feature
+ * in the case of a layer editable by the user, an editing icon to allow direct modification of the feature
+ * the ‘Show relations’ icon to open the list of 1:N relations (if present) of thath parent record

 ![](images/manual/g3wclient_table_view.png)